Quantum and classical query complexities of functions of matrices: Classical algorithms and lower bounds analysis

-In this part, we present two classical algorithms for computing $\langle i|f(A)|j\rangle \pm \varepsilon$.
-The first one is based on random walks, and the second one is based on the Cauchy integral formula.
+In this part, we present three classical algorithms for computing $\langle i|f(A)|j\rangle \pm \varepsilon$.
+The first one applies definition.
+The second one is based on random walks, and the third one is based on the Cauchy integral formula.
 The latter algorithm relies on the former algorithm and is indeed better when $f(x)$ is smooth.